The square of the period of an orbit is proportional to the cube of its semi-major axis

 This is a compilation of notes concerning orbital motions presented in various classes from 2004 - 2005.
 They represent portions of various lectures that were shown on a very large screen as a Word document, and do not fully represent the actual lectures, which included diagrams, illustrations from my website, and a considerable amount of verbal explanation.
 Each lecture was similar to the others, but there were considerable variations in what I showed onscreen, so all three semesters' notes are shown below (there are a number of typographical and grammatical errors, because most of this is an exact copy of what I was typing while I gave the lectures).
 A future revision of this page will simplify and expand on the current contents of the page, and will include (in addition to any topics already covered here) the following topics:

-(1) The implications of Kepler's Third Law for the velocities of planets
+(1) The implications of Kepler's Third Law for the average velocities of planets

-(2) The implications of Kepler's Third Law for the force acting on the planets
+(2) The implications of Kepler's Third Law for the nature of the force acting on the planets

-(4) (In another page, most likely) Newton's Revision of Kepler's Third Law to include mass
+(4) Newton's Revision of Kepler's Third Law to include the mass of the system

 The square of the orbital period is proportional to the cube of the semi-major axis, or

 or more accurately, P-squared = (some constant times) a-cubed

 What this implies is that in bigger orbits it takes longer to go around, for TWO reasons:

 (1) you have further to go in bigger orbits